HIGH IMPORTANCE - Ensure Your Family's Safety After Heavy Rain and Flooding

-In the wake of South East Queensland's heavy rain from the remnants of deadly Tropical Cyclone Debbie, HEALTH AND SAFETY MUST REMAIN A KEY PRIORITY.
+In the wake of North Queensland’s disaster situation caused by torrential rain, floods and storms HEALTH AND SAFETY MUST REMAIN A KEY PRIORITY.

-MPAQ President, Mr Kelvin Slade says, “Checking the property’s plumbing and fixtures will need to be a priority in order prevent disease and safeguard public health.
+MPAQ Executive Director, Penny Cornah said, “Checking your property’s plumbing and fixtures will need to be a priority in order prevent disease and safeguard public health.
 I would urge those affected by the rain to pay particular attention to the key plumbing issues that can impact on health.”

 Residents should contact a local Master Plumber to check on:

-- Drainage or septic overflows (contamination of surrounding area due to a surcharge or the ingress of water)
+- Drainage or septic overflows (contamination of surrounding areas due to a surcharge or the ingress of water)

 - Silted or blocked drains (drains being full of silt due to muddy flood waters)